Curba/optiMIPS-Assemblr/README.md

 ### Capabilities:

-There is two mode batch and interactive.
+There are two modes: Batch and Interactive.

 In interactive mode user can write one line of MIPS code and convert it to hex.